appcircleio/appcircle-docusaurus/docs/workflows/common-workflow-steps/custom-script.md

 For each step in the workflow, you can view the input and output variables in the step configuration.

-The repository directory is an output of the Git Clone step and its patch can be accessed with the `AC_REPOSITORY_PATH` environment variable by any step added after the Git Clone step.
+The repository directory is an output of the Git Clone step and its patch can be accessed with the `$AC_REPOSITORY_PATH` environment variable by any step added after the **Git Clone** step.
 An example is as follows:

 ```bash
 cd $AC_REPOSITORY_DIR